-Mapping to the human chromosome 8
+Figure 3.
+Coverage plot of reads mapped to a large region of the human genome on chromosome 8.
+Vertical black lines show the HPV18 integrations sites.
 More than 20 kb of the viral integration site region in the human genome (HeLa) could be retrieved (Figure 3).
 Vertical lines pinpoint the integration sites.
-In total, regions of ~30 kb were characterized, demonstrating the efficiency of Xdrop in enriching for long DNA fragments.
+In total, regions of ~30 kb were characterized, demonstrating the efficiency of Xdrop[®] in enriching for long DNA fragments.
 The exact size of the enriched region could be even larger, as it is highly rearranged with multiple sequence repeats.
+Samplix[®] 1000-fold enrichment with Xdrop® The HeLa sample enrichment for HPV18 has been calculated to be 500-1000x fold as determined by sequencing (Figure 4).